 Luckily for me, she was kind enough to invite me over and make us a pie!

-And the blueberries baked in the pie give you this gorgeous magenta syrup.
+- Flavor: The blueberries baked in the pie give you this gorgeous magenta syrup.
 Peaches and blueberries make a wonderful combination.
-I even bake them together in a blueberry peach cobbler.

 Ingredients you need